Climate, Weather and Society Minor

 |GENERAL PHYSICS I CALCULUS-BASED|

-Students who are interested in broadcast meteorology may take EMF courses with the permission of the EMF department chair.
+Students who are interested in broadcast meteorology may take Electronic Media and Film (EMF) courses with the permission of the EMF department chair.

 Maximum 3 units of GEOG 491 may be applied to the minor.
 Internship must be related to the minor.

 Maximum 3 units of GEOG 495 may be applied to the minor.
 Topics must be related to the minor and approved by the department chairperson.